-Future Vision for Water Lane: Water Lane will be Exeter's creative water quarter.
-Makers, crafters and artists will establish a strong community within affordable commercial spaces.
-They will work alongside residents, students and visitors as an integral part of the place.
+Future Vision for Water Lane: Water Lane is Exeter's creative water quarter.
+Makers, crafters and artists have established a strong community within the affordable commercial spaces.
+They work alongside residents, students and visitors as an integral part of the place.

-Water Lane will be a place of change.
-The enterprising and resourceful spirit of the area will be expressed through temporary uses, with a former industrial unit becoming an indoor skate park, a vacant site hosting a festival and projections lighting up the Gas Works office and sparking visions of what the place can be.
+Water Lane is a place of change.
+The enterprising and resourceful spirit of the area is expressed through temporary uses; a former industrial unit becomes an indoor skate park, a vacant site hosts a festival, projections light up the Gas Works office and spark visions of what the place can be.

-Water Lane will be defined by the water.
-The cultural heritage of the place will be embedded in the buildings, streets and spaces.
-The leaf-dappled light on the Canal will be reflected in an ornate decorated metal screen.
-A weathered steel planter will remind people of the industrial boat building.
+Water Lane is defined by the water.
+The cultural heritage of the place is embedded in the buildings, streets and spaces.
+The leaf-dappled light on the canal is reflected in an ornate decorated metal screen.
+A weathered steel planter reminds people of the industrial boat building.